Xomics/FAIRDataCube/FDCube-in-box/FDCube-in-box/README.md

 * Docker-compose application​

 ## Software used in FDCube in a box

-The image below gives an overview of softwares used in the `CDE in a box` solutions.
+The image below gives an overview of softwares used in the `FDCube in a box` solutions.

+## This image will be modified accordingly.
 <p align="center">
     <a href="docs/images/components_overview.jpg" target="_blank">
         <img src="docs/images/components_overview.jpg">